ibm-cloud-docs/vmwaresolutions/services/caveonix_considerations.md

 The Caveonix RiskForesight™ service can help to manage cyberrisk and compliance risk with proactive monitoring and automated defense controls to protect against threats and to meet industry or government regulations.
 {: shortdesc}

-Caveonix RiskForesight supports VMware vCenter Server® multizone instances.
-For more information, see [Ordering vCenter Server multizone instances](/docs/vmwaresolutions?topic=vmwaresolutions-mcv_ordering).

 {{site.data.keyword.vmwaresolutions_full}} offers promotions for some services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
 For more information, see [Promotions for VMware Solutions services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-service-promotions).

-The current Caveonix RiskForesight version that is installed is 3.0.
+The current Caveonix RiskForesight version that is installed is 3.0.1.
 {:note}

 A Caveonix RiskForesight license is valid for five years.
 Ordering Caveonix RiskForesight for VMware® vCenter Server instances, VMware Regulated Workloads, and Security and Compliance Readiness Bundle instances differs.
 For more information, see [Licenses and fees](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix_considerations#caveonix_considerations-tech-specs-license-fee).